Kabbalah: Cathar and Mandaean parallels

 R.J.
-Zwi Werblowsky suggests Mandaeism has more commonality with Kabbalah than with Merkabah mysticism such as cosmogony and sexual imagery.
-The Thousand and Twelve Questions, Scroll of Exalted Kingship, and Alma Rišaia Rba link the alphabet with the creation of the world, a concept found in Sefer Yetzirah and the Bahir.
+Zwi Werblowsky suggests Mandaeism has more commonality with Kabbalah than with Merkabah mysticism, such as cosmogony and sexual imagery.
+The Thousand and Twelve Questions, Scroll of Exalted Kingship, and Alma Rišaia Rba associate the alphabet with the creation of the world, a concept found in Sefer Yetzirah and the Bahir.

 Mandaean names for uthras (angels or guardians) have been found in Jewish magical texts.
-Abatur appears to be inscribed inside a Jewish magic bowl in a corrupted form as "Abiṭur".
-Ptahil is found in Sefer HaRazim listed among other angels who stand on the ninth step of the second firmament.
+Abatur appears to be inscribed inside a Jewish incantation bowl in a variant form as "Abiṭur".
+Ptḥiʾl (פתחיאל), apparently a variant of the Mandaic Ptahil, is found in Sefer HaRazim, listed among other angels who stand on the ninth step of the second firmament.